 Address each item in the special factors section with the team.
 Items may not be left with a blank check box.
 If the box concerning student behavior impacting progress is selected, behavior should be noted in the PLAFFP.
 A goal concerning the targeted behavior should also be written.
-Any item checked as a yes must have addressed in Present Levels.
+Any item checked as a yes must addressed in the IEP.